 - Describe and compare the key features of five world religions.

 - Explain in detail how the key features compare in two world religions.

 - Delineate the key features of a religion and discuss how they interact.

 3) Analyze how a religion’s components interact with the culture to which it belongs, explaining how it shapes and is shaped by the surrounding society.

-A. Know and use the academic and analytical terminology developed by the field of Religious Studies.
+- Demonstrate the use of academic and analytical terminology relevant to the field of Religious Studies.

-B. Use neutral, descriptive terminology in papers, speeches and class discussions.
+- Use neutral, descriptive terminology in papers, oral presentations, and class discussions.

 - Discuss religions and their features using the language of academic discourse.

 - Develop critical empathy in the evaluation of ambiguous and/or controversial phenomena.